-- Access to harmful, illegal or otherwise unsuitable content including gaming, gambling sites, sexually explicit material and websites with extremist ideologies and images - Unauthorised access to / loss of / sharing of personal information - The risk of being subject to grooming by those with whom they make contact on the internet. - The sharing / distribution of personal images without an individual's consent or knowledge - Inappropriate communication / contact with others - Cyber-bullying - An inability to evaluate the quality, accuracy and relevance of information on the internet - Plagiarism and copyright infringement - Illegal downloading of music or video files - The potential for excessive use which may impact on the social and emotional development and learning of the young person.
+- Access to harmful, illegal or otherwise unsuitable content including gaming, gambling sites, sexually explicit material and websites with extremist ideologies and images - Unauthorised access to / loss of / sharing of personal information - The risk of being subject to grooming by those with whom they make contact on the internet. - The sharing / distribution of personal images without an individual's consent or knowledge - Inappropriate communication / contact with others - Defamatory or negative comments on school media - Cyber-bullying - An inability to evaluate the quality, accuracy and relevance of information on the internet - Plagiarism and copyright infringement - Illegal downloading of music or video files

+The potential for excessive use which may impact on the social and emotional development and learning of the young person.